tosc/vim/README.md

 #### WINDOWS

 1. Install mingw, make sure you select packages for msys.
 Add mingw/bin and mingw/msys/ * /bin to path.
+2. Add ctags to path.

+##### (Optional)

-2. Add VIM as editor for files without extension (Optional).
+1. Add VIM as editor for files without extension (Optional).
 ``[HKEY_CLASSES_ROOT.] @="No Extension"``
 ``[HKEY_CLASSES_ROOT\No Extension]``
 ``[HKEY_CLASSES_ROOT\No Extension\Shell]``
 ``[HKEY_CLASSES_ROOT\No Extension\Shell\Open]``
 ``[HKEY_CLASSES_ROOT\No Extension\Shell\Open\Command] @="C:\\pathtoexe\\yourexe.exe %1"``
-3. Add ctags to path.

 #### LINUX

 Current version
 ===============

-Added Fastfold plugin, makes computing folds faster.
-Fixed so that statusline updates when you use commit or push.
+Fixed python and java code-completion.
+Removed vimproc and vimshell.
+Added C-BS binding to command-mode.

 TODO
 ====

-* Use eclim for python completion.
-* Look at syntastic. (scrooloose/syntastic)
+* CHECK IF ECLIM IS A BETTER OPTION FOR C/C++ completion.
+* Look into if I should keep ctags stuff.
+* Make statusline update when using push.
+Idea is to check autocmd focuslost and then in slowstatusupdate keep track using a global variable if currently running slowstatusupdate, if so don't run again.
+Should stop all annoying problems.
+Might still be slow though since this will run everytime you do an external program.
 * Make vim create required directories by itself. (call mkdir)
+* Add RUBY ECLIM completion.
+* Add PHP ECLIM completion.
+* Add SCALA ECLIM completion.
+* Add a jump to next tag when using snippets.

 TROUBLESHOOTING
 ===============

+#### Code-Completion

+* C - clang_complete might have been updated.
+Try running make install on it.
-* Omnisharp.
-Check omnisharp github for installation.
-(It may work without any special installation, if not, you may have to build the server component again.
-If you are on linux then you have to update your .slnfiles with correct paths.)
+* C# - Check omnisharp github for installation.
+If it still doesn't work you may have to build the server component again.
+If you are on linux then you have to update your .slnfiles with correct paths.
+Make sure the omnisharp daemon is running and has initialized, it should start automatically.
-* Ultisnips - If completion doesn't work but :UltiSnipsEdit opens the correct file, check if there is another vimfiles folder and add a symlink to that one aswell.
+* Snippets - If snippet completion doesn't work but :UltiSnipsEdit opens the correct file, check if there is another vimfiles folder and add a symlink to that one aswell.
 (Had to symlink UltiSnips to both vimfiles and vimfiles last time to get it to work.)
-* Clang_complete - If the completion engine returns nothing then clang_complete might have been updated.
-Run make install and it should work.
+* Python or Java - Make sure you have the ECLIM deamon running.
+If it still doesn't work then you might not have created a eclipse project.
+``Run :ProjectCreate path -n language``
+``Ex :ProjectCreate ~\git\test -n java``
+``If still unclear then look at :EclimHelp gettingstarted``